Print Version [PDF]

 Women in Higher Education: An Encyclopedia.
 2002.

 A nine-part encyclopedia with topics such as "Gender Theory and the Academy," "Women and Higher Education Policy," "Women Faculty," and "Women Administrators."
-There are also two valuable appendices: "Women's Studies Research Resources," and "Colleges Identifying Themselves as Women's Colleges."
-A general index, as well as a bibliography, is included.
+Includes two appendices: "Women's Studies Research Resources," and "Colleges Identifying Themselves as Women's Colleges."
+Includes general index and bibliography.

 Youth, Education, and Sexualities: An International Encyclopedia.
 2005.